-All vegetation clearing and removal within Segment 9 will follow the following management practices:
+All vegetation clearing and removal within Segment 8 will follow the following management practices:

 - 1. Trees, shrubs, and other vegetation indicated to remain or to be relocated will not be removed. - 2.
 Minor roots and branches of trees indicated to remain will be cut in a clean and careful manner where such roots and branches obstruct installation of new construction. - 3.
 Cleared vegetation, specifically woody material, will not be stored within 100 feet of wetlands or waterbodies to avoid impacts to water quality. - 4.
 Hand methods will be used for clearing within tree protection zone. - 5.
 Any chipped black cherry tree material will be segregated and disposed of at a landfill.
-A list of approved disposal locations will be submitted to DPS Staff and NYSDEC prior to construction. - 6.
+A list of approved disposal locations will be submitted to DPS Staff via an EM&CP change notice if needed to supplement the current list in this EM&CP (Appendix L). - 6.
 Burning of debris onsite is not permitted. - 7.
-Disposal of all diseased Elmwood will occur within 4 days after cutting to prevent the spread of the invasive insect as described in Section 9.4. - 8.
+Disposal of all diseased trees will occur within 4 days after cutting to prevent the spread of the invasive insect as described in Section 9.4. - 8.
 All vegetation clearing and disposal will comply with all NYSDEC regulations regarding invasive species. - 9.
 No logs or other woody material will be left in any designated floodway or other flood hazard area.

-8.1.1 Tree and Vegetation Clearing Methods
+8.1.1 Tree and Vegetation-Clearing Methods

 During clearing operations, crews, in coordination with the Environmental Inspector, will assess the terrain ahead for unexpected conditions, check ROW boundaries and review property specific conditions or restrictions noted on the EM&CP Plan and Profile Drawings (Appendix C).
-If tree removal is determined to be necessary, all tree clearing and removal will follow the specifications documented in Section 8.1 of this EM&CP.
-Trees will be felled into the ROW to avoid off-ROW damage, using the methods cited in Table 8-2 (BMP Document Section 5.4):
+Where tree removal is determined to be necessary, all tree clearing and removal will follow the specifications documented in Section 8.1 of this EM&CP.
+Trees will be felled into the ROW to avoid off-ROW damage, using the methods listed in Table 8-2 (also see BMP Document Section 5.4).